-The sensation measurement in psychophysics and the utility scaling in ultimatum game are identified in their components and quantitative stabilities, and present a similar stimulus-response pattern that reveals an experimental foundation for Bernoulli's hypothesis.
-The logarithmic law should be generally suitable for the utility scaling.
+The sensation measurement in psychophysics and the utility scaling in the ultimatum game are identified in their components and quantitative stabilities, and present a similar stimulus-response pattern that reveals an experimental foundation for Bernoulli's hypothesis.
+The logarithmic law should be suitable for the utility scaling in the case with a judgment pattern similar to bargaining behaviors in an ultimatum game.
+In Part 1.3.2, this case will be clearly defined as "single estimate".

-2.3.1 Utility implication of the logarithmic law
+1.3.1 Utility implication of the logarithmic law